dblume/get-shit-done/README.md

 Execute it as root because it modifies your hosts file and restarts your network daemon.
 Every time you run it, it'll toggle between work mode and play mode.

+## To get-shit-done

-## To toggle between work and play mode, use the same command:
+To toggle between work and play mode, run same command.

 `sudo get-shit-done`

 ### $siteList